aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

         [root@cvp ~]#

-    * grep VERSION from the cvp env file
+    * grep VERSION from the cvp env file - version 2021.2.2 in this example

       .. code-block:: shell